awsdocs/aws-glue-developer-guide/doc_source/aws-glue-programming-python-setup.md

 # Setting Up to Use Python with AWS Glue<a name="aws-glue-programming-python-setup"></a>

 Use Python to develop your ETL scripts for Spark jobs\.
 The supported Python versions for ETL jobs depend on the Glue version of the job\.
-For more information on Glue versions, see [Adding Jobs in AWS Glue](add-job.html)\.
-The AWS Glue development endpoints that provide interactive testing and development support only Python 2\.7\.
+For more information on Glue versions, see the [Glue version job property](add-job.md#glue-version-table)\.

 **To set up your system for using Python with AWS Glue**